openssl/openssl/doc/designs/quic-design/quic-api.md

 Advances the QUIC state machine to the extent feasible, potentially performing network I/O. Also compatible with DTLSv1 and supercedes `DTLSv1_handle_timeout` for all use cases.

-TBD: Should we just map this to DTLS_CTRL_HANDLE_TIMEOUT internally (and maybe alias the CTRL #define)?

 TBD: Deprecate `DTLSv1_get_timeout`?
 TBD: Deprecate `DTLSv1_handle_timeout`?